xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \return { description of the return value } {#cmdreturn}

-<p>Starts a return value description for a function.
+Starts a return value description for a function.
 The text of the paragraph has no special internal structure.
 All visual enhancement commands may be used inside the paragraph.
 Multiple adjacent <span class="doxyComputerOutput">\return</span> commands will be joined into a single paragraph.
 The <span class="doxyComputerOutput">\return</span> description ends when a blank line or some other sectioning command is encountered.
-See section <a href="#cmdfn">\fn</a> for an example.</p>
+See section <a href="#cmdfn">\fn</a> for an example.

 <hr/>